devshorts/design-patterns/index.md

 This site is an attempt at boiling down some of the Gang of Four nomenclature and to provide simple examples that a reader can extrapolate upon.
 In my own original readings of Gang of Four I was constantly confused about the subtleties of one pattern over another.
 While Gang of Four is an extremely thorough in analyzing and defining the patterns, I think that c++/smalltalk plus UML diagrams are not necessarily the best way to grok what are extremely valuable tools in the engineers toolbox.

 It's important to recognize patterns, whether you agree with them or not, because they are part of our shared professional jargon.
 Understanding the nuances between a decorator and an adapter means you can communicate more clearly to your peers.
-That said, I don't want to encourage anyone to fall into the classical `AbstractFactoryAbstractFactoryFactoryBean` joke.
+That said, I don't want to encourage anyone to fall into the classical [`AbstractSingletonProxyFactoryBean`](http://docs.spring.io/spring/docs/2.5.x/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html) joke.

-In the end, like with all tools, patterns are there to help you go fast, go correct, and go forth where no engineer has gone before.
+In the end, like with all tools, patterns are there to help you go fast, go correct, and go forth.